 The proposed park will encompass a beautiful and publicly owned 120 acre area consisting of the Chapel Point Battery, Edwards Pond, and Lochman’s Beach areas in Sydney Mines.
 This location was chosen due to the areas rich military history dating back to the 18th century.
-Final cost estimates for the project will be determined once an ACOA feasibility study concludes in late 2017; preliminary estimates for the project are projected to be in the $15-$25 million range.

 The following sections detail the construction efforts involved with each phase, and estimated costs for each project.

 Initial Phase – Restoration of Chapel Point Battery

 The first phase to be completed is the restoration of the Chapel Point Battery.
 The cost estimate for the Chapel Point Battery restoration is $3.7 million.
 Chapel Point includes an observation post, gun batteries, searchlights, a powerhouse, and several below ground fortifications.
 This phase is expected to take 2 years to complete.

 The second phase of the project is expected to take over 3 years to complete and this phase will consist of the development of recreational areas.
 A family park area with benches and walkways are to be place around the recently remediated Edwards Pond area; A playground for children will also be placed in this area.

 Walking trails will be created along with the appropriate signage throughout the Neils Woods area.
 A First Nations encampment replica is also to be placed in this area.